 NPC2 (Niemann-Pick Disease, Type C2) is a Protein Coding gene.
-Diseases associated with NPC2 include niemann-pick disease type c, severe perinatal form and niemann-pick disease type c, late infantile neurologic onset.
-Among its related pathways are Lysosome and Cholesterol and Sphingolipids transport / Distribution to the intracellular membrane compartments (normal and CF).
+Diseases associated with NPC2 include Niemann-Pick Disease, Type C2 and Niemann-Pick Disease Type C, Severe Perinatal Form.
+Among its related pathways are Cholesterol and Sphingolipids transport / Distribution to the intracellular membrane compartments (normal and CF) and Lysosome.
 GO annotations related to this gene include enzyme binding and cholesterol binding.

 UniProtKB/Swiss-Prot for NPC2 Gene